arcalot/arcaflow-workflows/basic-examples/parallel/README.md

 dependency between the steps.

 This workflow runs a metadata collection plugin step and an example plugin step in parallel.
-All steps are run via the default deployer (defined in `config.yaml`), and their success outputs are reported.
+All steps are run via the default deployer, and their success outputs are reported.

 ## Files